Utah Domestic Violence Charges Defense Lawyer

 Domestic violence can be charged as part of a number of other crimes.
 For example, harassment is often charged in conjunction with domestic violence.
 An individual can be charged with harassment if they frighten or attempt to intimidate another person using a written or recorded message.
 Harassment is often added to a defendant’s list of domestic violence-related offenses if the defendant contacts the victim after being arrested for domestic violence.

 In some cases, a court may issue a restraining order against a defendant after an incident of domestic violence.
 The purpose of this restraining order is typically to prevent the defendant from abusing the alleged victim any further.
 However, this is not the only reason that a court may issue a restraining order.
-Other reasons for a restraining order include:
+Other reasons for a restraining order include the following:

-- Prohibiting the defendant from visiting the home, workplace, school, or any other place frequented by the alleged victim
+Prohibiting the defendant from visiting any place frequented by the alleged victim

 Ex Parte Orders